chazzka/clanekcathedral/clanek.md

 > Figure X dataset with contamination = 0.01 (example 2)

-We can leverage on this knowledge and try to provide new, previously unseen novel datapoints to the algorithm to make it predict its label.
+We can leverage this knowledge and provide new, previously unseen novel datapoints to the algorithm to make it predict its label.
-First, we use Scikit Isolation Forest *fit* method, to fit the regular data.
+First, we use the Scikit Isolation Forest *fit* method to fit the regular data.
 With the data fit, we add a bunch of new, unseen, novelty datapoints.
-Figure X shows the result of *predict* method with the new data added.
+Figure X shows the result of the *predict* method with the new data added.

 ![](https://raw.githubusercontent.com/chazzka/clanekcathedral/master/code/figures/example3.svg)
 > Figure X. example 3